matthiasbuecker/geophysics-xochimilco-viveros/README.md

 ## UNDER CONSTRUCTION
-## Data set | Geoelectrical and transient electromagnetic survey at the Viveros de Netzahualcóyotl in Xochimilco, Mexico City, Mexico
+## Data set | Geoelectrical and transient electromagnetic surveys at the Viveros de Netzahualcóyotl in Xochimilco, Mexico City, Mexico

 This repository contains geophysical raw data collected at the Viveros de Netzahualcóyotl in Xochimilco, Mexico City, Mexico.